 5. It Helped Build the Brooklyn Bridge

 When you do visit Arabia Mountain, take the time to learn about this monadnock’s amazing history—all 400 million years of it.
 More recently, the landscape was mined for its unique rock composition, called Lithonia granite, or “Tidal Grey”, up until the 1970s.
-Arabia Mountain was quarried and its resources used to construct infrastructure around the nation, from the Brooklyn Bridge to the Atlanta curbs we walk upon.
+A majority of the mountain was quarried and its resources used to construct infrastructure around the nation, from the Brooklyn Bridge to the Atlanta curbs we walk upon.